-Once your work is completed and thoroughly dry, you might add a varnish to your painting.
-Varnish gives the painting a finishing coat that helps the paint chemically bond to the canvas. varnish also seals the paint and helps to protect it from damage.
+Once your work is completed and thoroughly dry, you might add acrylic varnish to your painting.
+Varnish gives the painting a finishing coat that helps the paint chemically bond to the canvas.
+Varnish also seals the paint and helps to protect it from damage.

 Try different ways of applying paint to your surface.
 Be creative and settle on the methods that work best for you.